 - We don’t have an email list.
 The form on the contact page sends messages to us, not to users or visitors.

 - We don’t send notifications.
 (Does anybody ever say yes when websites ask to show desktop notifications?)

-Half Machine Lip Moves is a radio show that’s pretty much a hobby done by a volunteer DJ on a community radio station.
+Half Machine Lip Moves is a radio show that’s a hobby done by a volunteer DJ on a community radio station.
 The site made up of mostly static webpages.
 There is no commenting system on the site, and the site doesn’t offer user accounts—no user accounts means there’s no data being collected on said users.
 We don’t use third-party analytics and there are no ads on the site.
-The site uses self-hosted version of Font Awesome, which makes the icons in the navigation bar.
+The site uses a self-hosted version of Font Awesome, which makes the icons in the navigation bar.